alexherbo2/split-object.kak/README.md

 ###### [Usage](#usage) | [Documentation](#modes) | [Contributing](CONTRIBUTING)

 > Fork of alexherbo2's split object for [Kakoune] with better handling of exceptions.
+> handles cases where the objects either the objects opening or closing but not both is in the selection

 [![asciicast](https://asciinema.org/a/239870.svg)](https://asciinema.org/a/239870)